garth-c/nlp_demo/README.md

 ----------------------------------------------------------------------------------------------------------------

-# apply model to the data
+# apply torch model to the data

 Since Pytorch will only read the first 512 characters, the sentiment score will be based on this cut off value.
 The process is implemted using a function to apply the model to the data and put the output in star ratings into a new column in a Pandas data frame.
 This model is also applied to the lower cased data but no other data prep steps were applied.